List of Colorado Rockies minor league affiliates

 The Colorado Rockies farm system consists of seven Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Four teams are independently owned, while the Arizona Complex League Rockies and a pair of Dominican Summer League Rockies squads—are owned by the major league club.
+Four teams are independently owned, while three—the Arizona Complex League Rockies and a pair of Dominican Summer League Rockies squads—are owned by the major league club.

 The Rockies have been affiliated with the Triple-A Albuquerque Isotopes of the Pacific Coast League since 2015, making it the longest-running active affiliation in the organization among teams not owned by the Rockies.
-The longest affiliation in the team's history was with the Asheville Tourists from 1994 to 2020.
+The longest affiliation in the team's history was the 27-year relationship with the Class A Asheville Tourists of the South Atlantic League from 1994 to 2020.
 Their newest affiliations began in 2021 with the Single-A Fresno Grizzlies of the California League and the High-A Spokane Indians of the Northwest League.

 Geographically, Colorado's closest domestic affiliate is the Albuquerque Isotopes, which are approximately 350 mi away.
 Colorado's furthest domestic affiliate is the Double-A Hartford Yard Goats of the Eastern League some 1687 mi away.

+Current affiliates

+The Colorado Rockies farm system consists of seven minor league affiliates.